Superconductivity induced by gate-driven hydrogen intercalation in the charge-density-wave compound 1T-TiSe2: Discussion

+In summary, our findings show ionic liquid gating-induced protonation to be a unique doping technique, distinct from the more ubiquitous chemical substitution and alkali intercalation.
+Furthermore, the understanding of the difference between the mechanisms at play in hydrogen-rich superconductors at megabar pressures\,\cite{FloresLivasPR2020} and in H\ped{x}TiSe\ped{2} will be crucial in the quest for new high-T\ped{c} superconductors at ambient and low pressures, as also suggested by the room-temperature superconductivity recently claimed to appear in lutetium hydride at relatively low pressures\,\cite{Dias2023}.
+Gate-driven protonation will enable accessing new electronic phases of the host compounds at ambient pressure, where hydrogen not only injects high-frequency phonon spectral contributions, but can play a triple role as a charge dopant, a source of band-selective filling, and a knob to tune the electronic screening via orbital hybridization.

+Theoretical proposals in hydrogen doped systems are recently appearing, confirming our experimental and theoretical analysis.
+All studies highlight how superconductivity can be induced in different materials by hydrogen incorporation.
+Among others, we cite the hydrogen-induced superconducting phases in PdCu\,\cite{VocaturoJAP2022}, diborides like MgB\ped{2}\,\cite{BekaertPRL2019} and TiB\ped{2}\,\cite{WangIJMPC2021}, chromium\,\cite{YuSciRep2015}, Mo\ped{2}C\ped{3}\,\cite{JiaoEPL2022}, hBN\,\cite{RawalPRM2022}, and in carbon nanostructures\,\cite{SannaEPJB2018}.
 The experimental realization of these theoretical proposals, made possible by the simple and reliable technique shown in this work, can reverse the accepted paradigm to access high-temperature superconducting phases of hydrides from the high-pressure side.
 Here we propose an alternative route for stabilizing new hydrogen-rich compounds, starting from promising materials at ambient pressure, driving them to the predicted superconducting state and then, eventually, further enhancing their superconducting properties by applying low or moderate pressures.